domoritz/domoritz.github.io/projects.md

 ---

 {:.lead}
-An incomplete list of things that I have worked on.
-You can find most of the stuff on [GitHub](https://github.com/domoritz).
+An incomplete list of projects that I have worked on.
+You can find most of them on [GitHub](https://github.com/domoritz).

 * TOC
 {:toc}